jepegit/cellpy/docs/formats.rst

 For each type of testers that are supported by cellpy, a set of column headings and other different settings/attributes must be provided.
-These definitions are now put inside the cellpydata class, but will be moved out later.
+These definitions are now put inside the CellpyData class, but will be moved out later.

 Supported testers are: